samliu/motd/README.md

 ## Troubleshooting
 If you're using ZSH and the message isn't showing up, I'd try putting the script into `/etc/update-motd.d` or just sourcing it from `~/.zlogin` or `~/.zshrc`

+## Happy Pride!
+The week of rapgamejusticekennedy's birth was the week the supreme court ruled for marriage equality!
+My laptop is already rapgameruthbaderginsburg so I had to come up with another name :)